Kapernikov/skaffold-helm-tutorial/README.md

 ```
 Then, work in this directory `skaffold-helm-tutorial` for all the rest of the tutorial.

+## Prerequisites

+This tutorial assumes some knowledge beforehand.
+You will have trouble following if you don't have the following:

+* A basic understanding of docker.
+(You must have built a docker image and have written a Dockerfile already).
+There are [lots](https://www.katacoda.com/courses/docker) of tutorials on docker.
+* Some knowledge on linux shell (bash) scripting.
+Linux shell is used everywhere to glue all kind of stuff together.
+Go [here](https://ubuntu.com/tutorials/command-line-for-beginners) for a tutorial on using the linux terminal, and [here](https://www.tldp.org/LDP/abs/html/index.html) for a tutorial on writing shell scripts (however, you won't need all of the advanced stuff mentioned in that tutorial, so a couple of chapters will do fine).
 ## Software requirements

 This tutorial requires docker!
 So you need to install docker on your linux machine.
 On ubuntu, it's as simple as